React Native Vs. Ionic Vs. Flutter: Which Cross-platform Framework Is Iconic For The App

 All three frameworks appear to have a progressive future.
 Since the most powerful tech groups in the world endorsed it, including Google and Facebook.

-Ionic is well-known for its simple learning curve thanks to web technologies, whereas Flutter requires developers to master Dart in order to create apps.
+Ionic framework is well-known for its simple learning curve thanks to web technologies, whereas Flutter requires developers to master Dart in order to create apps.
 Ionic is also not a good fit for developing high-end graphics apps or games due to wrapper plugins that might cause performance concerns.
 Flutter is a new project that is slowly gaining traction with the help of Google’s top developers and the community.

 However, let us remark that each of these frameworks is superior in its own right.
 Many aspects must be considered while selecting a framework for cross-platform app development, including money, time, application size, platforms, etc.